bobf/active_element/rspec-documentation/pages/010-Components/Forms/Fields/JSON/Controller Params.md

 # Controller Params

-_JSON_ fields are processed by _ActiveElement_ before they arrive as controller `params`.
-Read the [Behind the Scenes](#behind-the-scenes) section if you want to know exactly what happens during this processing.
+_JSON_ fields are pre-processed by _ActiveElement_ before they arrive as controller `params`.
+Read the [Behind the Scenes](#behind-the-scenes) section if you want to know exactly what happens during this pre-processing.

-The result of processing the _JSON_ parameters is that you get a regular _Rails_ controller `params` object (i.e. an instance of `ActionController::Parameters`) so you can use `params.require(...).permit(...)` to manage your _JSON_ objects.
+Pre-processing _JSON_ parameters means that you get a regular _Rails_ controller `params` object (i.e. an instance of `ActionController::Parameters`) with all of the _JSON_ parameters available as though they were normal form parameters, so you can use them with `params.require(...).permit(...)`, pass them to `create` or `update` and let _ActiveRecord_ translate them back to _JSON_.

-_ActiveElement_ does not automatically permit parameters but it does map types for you based on the defined [schema](schema.html).
+_ActiveElement_ does not automatically `permit` parameters but it does map types for you based on the defined [schema](schema.html).
 This means you don't have to manually parse dates, decimals, etc. if you need to work with them in your controller.

-Each mapped type is specifically chosen to be safe to serialize back into _JSON_, so you can create a _JSON_ field, work with familiar _Ruby_ objects, and then save the objects back to your database transparently.
-Those saved objects can then be edited in your front end forms in the same format they were originally entered.
+Each mapped type is specifically chosen to be safe to serialize back into _JSON_.
+This _JSON_ data can then be edited by _ActiveElement's_ `json_field` in your forms, allowing you to build complex forms with minimal effort and without having to work directly with the underlying _JSON_.

-If you have the following schema:
+## Example Schema and Controller

+### Schema

 ```yaml
 # config/forms/user/pets.yml